tiangolo/full-stack-fastapi-couchbase/{{cookiecutter.project_slug}}/README.md

 ### General workflow

 Modify or add Marshmallow schemas in `./backend/app/app/schemas` and API endpoints in `./backend/app/app/api/`.

+To simplify development with documents (with editor support, checks, completion, etc) use and update Pydantic document models in `./backend/app/app/models`.

 Add and modify tasks to the Celery worker in `./backend/app/app/worker.py`.